phpDocumentor/phpDocumentor/docs/getting-started/generating-documentation.rst

 Generating documentation
 ========================

-After you have :doc:`installed<installing>` phpDocumentor you can use the ``phpdoc`` command to generate your documentation.
+After you have :doc:`installed<installed>` phpDocumentor, you can use the ``phpdoc`` command to generate your documentation.

-Throughout this documentation we expect that the ``phpdoc`` command is available; thus whenever we ask you to run a command, it will be in the following form
+Throughout this documentation, we expect that the ``phpdoc`` command is available; so whenever we ask you to run a command, it will be in the following form

 .. code-block:: shell-session

     $ phpdoc

-When you have installed a version via composer or manually you should invoke the ``phpdoc`` script in the ``bin`` folder of your phpDocumentor installation.
+When you have installed a version via composer or manually, you should invoke the ``phpdoc`` script in the ``bin`` folder of your phpDocumentor installation.

 Under Linux / MacOSX that would be